Whinney History, Family Crest & Coats of Arms

 Early History of the Whinney family

-Another 137 words (10 lines of text) covering the years 1299 and 1310 are included under the topic Early Whinney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Whinney research.
+Another 69 words (5 lines of text) covering the years 1299 and 1310 are included under the topic Early Whinney History in all our PDF Extended History products and printed products wherever possible.

 Whinney Spelling Variations

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname Whinney that are preserved in archival documents are MacSweeney, MacSweeny, MacSwine, MacSwiney, MacSwyne, MacSwyny, MacWhinney, MacWhinny, MacWhinnie, MacSwiny, McSweeney, Swiney, Swinney and many more.